jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 end
 ```

-If you call `self.new` inside of a singleton class method, the type that you get back is what we call `T.attached_class`.
-This is a weird name: people who use Ruby are very familiar with having the singleton class called the singleton class.
-They usually _don't_ have a name for this other class, but it's called the attached class.
-It's the name that the Ruby VM uses, and it's also the name that Sorbet uses.
+If you call `self.new` inside of a singleton class method, the type that you get back is what's called `T.attached_class`.
+It's a weird name.
+People who use Ruby are very familiar with having the singleton class called the singleton class.
+They usually _don't_ have a name for this other class, but it's called the attached class: it's the name that the Ruby VM uses, and it's also the name that Sorbet uses.

-The way to think about what this type means: it is _the_ type in Sorbet that exists to model what `new` does.
+Here's how to think about what this type means: it is _the_ type in Sorbet that exists to model what `new` does.
 It models the linkage from a singleton class back down to its attached class.
 And it respects dynamic dispatch:

 ```ruby
 class Parent